 - Iron pills—To help raise iron levels in the blood

 - Folic acid and vitamin B12 pills—If these are causing anemia.

-- Eat foods high in iron such as meats and green vegetables.
+- Eating foods that are high in iron, such as meats and green vegetables

-- Eat foods with folic acid such as enriched grains and green vegetables.
+- Eating foods with folic acid, such as enriched grains and green vegetables

 American Pregnancy Association https://americanpregnancy.org

 Canadian Women's Health Network http://www.cwhn.ca

 The Society of Obstetricians and Gynaecologists of Canada https://www.sogc.org

 Anemia & pregnancy.
 American Society of Hematology website.
 Available at: https://www.hematology.org/education/patients/anemia/pregnancy.
 Accessed September 21, 2021.